cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

           trust: enabled
     ```

+    > **Note**: this is to limit the scope of our trust bundle to only the
+    `team-a` namespace as mentioned previously.

 1) Verify that the trust-manager controller has correctly propagated the
   CA bundle to the namespace:

     ```shell
     kubectl get configmap -n team-a public-bundle -o yaml